-If you die before receiving your entire vested account balance, your entire vested account balance (including any outstanding loan balance) will be transferred to your beneficiary.
+If you die before receiving your entire vested account balance, your entire vested account balance will be transferred to your beneficiary.
 If you are married, your account balance will be transferred to your spouse, unless you have designated another beneficiary and your spouse has consented in writing to this designation.
 (See "Naming Your Beneficiary.")
 Your spouse or beneficiary is eligible for payment of the full value of your account.
-(See "Your payment options.")
 If you do not designate a beneficiary, payment will be made to your spouse or, if you are unmarried, to your estate.